FunctionLab/humanbase-docs/docs/seek.rst

 random groups of genes in each dataset, this indicates that relevant biological processes are active and the dataset is relevant.

-SEEK calculates coexpression P-values for all datasets in the compendium.
+SEEK calculates coexpression P-values for all datasets in the compendium internally.
-The measure is based on rank-biased version of Pearson correlation (see publication, referred to as the "dataset weight")
+These p-values contribute to determining dataset significance and weights, but are not displayed as standalone values in the user interface.
+Users primarily interact with dataset weights and gene co-expression z-scores.
+The measure is based on rank-biased version of Pearson correlation (see publication, referred to as the "dataset weight").

+For **gene term enrichment** and **dataset term enrichment** results, statistical significance (p-values and false discovery rates (q-values)) are provided.
+These values are displayed in **tooltips** when you hover over the individual cells within the enrichment heatmaps (e.g., in the 'Gene Term Enrichment Z-Score' and 'Dataset Enrichment Z-Score' visualizations).

 The clustering of genes offers a lot of information about the heterogeneity of query gene-set.
 SEEK calculates, and furthermore